johnrudolph/beast-master/rules.md

 # Introduction

 You are one of the Colossi who rules over this dangerous island.
 The money grubbing gods have decided to let one of you leave this island to join their ranks — but only if you have the Gold to prove yourself.
 As a Colossus, you will create new Acolytes to do your bidding, control territory around the island, and collect Gold and Cards.
-But beware: Colossi also control the Beast and the Volcano, and will kill your Acolytes in a heartbeat.
-Prove yourself to the gods by outwitting the other Colossi, controlling territory, and collecting the most Gold.
+But beware: Colossi also control the Beast, and will kill your Acolytes in a heartbeat.
+Prove yourself to the gods by outwitting the other Colossi, controlling Environments, and collecting the most Gold.

 # Components

 ## Board
 The island has 27 spaces.
-When the game starts, every space has either a Landmark or a Loot Token.
-The Beast and Colossi never leave the island.
+The island starts empty, but will eventually be filled with Loot Tokens and Environments.

 ## Colossi
 You are a Colossus, and you lead a fleet of Acolytes.
 Colossi cannot die, and remain on the island for the entire game.